anarkiwi/vessel/README.md

 The C64 has no way to know that Vessel has successfully read or written a byte, we simply have to keep up with its schedule.
 An Arduino Uno isn't fast enough, but a Due is (with time for other tasks while PA2 changes state input/output.
-We never interrupt the C64 so the FLAG lines are not used.

 Upgrading firmware